c3lang/c3docs-old/docs/anyprotocols.md

 As an alternative there are languages (such as Objective-C) which instead use message passing to dynamically typed objects, where the availability of a certain functionality may be queried at runtime.

-C3 provides this latter functionality over the `any` type using `@interface` and `@dynamic` annotations.
+C3 provides this latter functionality over the `any*` type using *protocols*.

-### Defining an interface
+### Defining a protocol

-The first step is to define an interface, this is done by defining an `any` method *without a body* annotated `@interface`:
+The first step is to define a protocol:

+    protocol MyName
+    {
-    fn String any.myname(void*) @interface;
+        fn String myname(&self);

-Note how `void*` rather than `any` is the first parameter.
-Other than this, it is like any other method declaration.
+    }

+While `myname` will behave as a method, we declare it without type, and always with an inferred type using `&self`.

-### Implementing the interface
+### Implementing the protocol

-After the interface is added, we can create methods that implement this interface.
+After the protocol is added, we can add methods that implement it:

     struct Bob { int x; }
-    fn String Bob.myname(Bob*) @dynamic { return "I am Bob!"; }
+    fn String Bob.myname(Bob*) : MyName { return "I am Bob!"; }

-    fn String int.myname(int*) @dynamic { return "I am int!"; }
+    fn String int.myname(int*) : MyName { return "I am int!"; }

-One of the interfaces available in the standard library is to_string.
+One of the protocols available in the standard library is Printable, which contains `to_format` and `to_string`.
 If we implemented it for our struct above it might look like this:

-    fn String Bob.to_string(Bob* bob, Allocator* using) @dynamic {
+    fn String Bob.to_string(Bob* bob, Allocator* using) : Printable {
         return string::printf("Bob(%d)", bob.x, .using = using);
     }

+### Referring to a protocol by pointer

+A pointer to a protocol e.g. `MyName*` is can be cast back and forth to `any*`, but only types which implement the protocol completely may implicitly be cast to the protocol pointer.

+So for example:

+    Bob b = { 1 };
+    double d = 0.5;
+    MyName* a = &b; // Valid, Bob implements MyName.
+    // MyName* c = &d; // Error, double does not implement MyName.

 ### Calling dynamic methods

-`@dynamic` methods are just like normal methods.
-If called directly, they are just normal function calls.
-The difference is that they may be invoked through `any`:
+Methods implementing protocols are like normal methods, and if called directly, they are just normal function calls.
+The difference is that they may be invoked through `any*`:

 An example helps illustrate the typical use:

-    fn void whoareyou(any a)
+    fn void whoareyou(any* a)
     {
         // Query if the function exists
         if (!&a.myname)